pmxfiles/vrchat_useful_mod/README.md

 - Automatically disable avatar-spawn in music which can be absolutely annoying

 **How to install;**
-## (IMPORTANT!
-REPLACE THE MANAGED FOLDER YOU ALREADY HAVE WITH THIS ONE!)
+## (REPLACE THE MANAGED FOLDER YOU ALREADY HAVE WITH THIS ONE - OCULUS CLIENT IS NOT SUPPORTED FULLY)
 - Download https://drive.google.com/open?id=1fonJQ09IVbw-2BxRTixeCHxvUQAmuCYw
 - Delete everything in the "MelonLoader\Managed" folder
 - Extract the 7z in the "MelonLoader\Managed" folder